open-telemetry/semantic-conventions/docs/gen-ai/llm-spans.md

 A request to an LLM is modeled as a span in a trace.

+**Span kind:** MUST always be `CLIENT`.

 The **span name** SHOULD be set to a low cardinality value describing an operation made to an LLM.
-For example, the API name such as [Create chat completion](https://platform.openai.com/docs/api-reference/chat/create)
+For example, the API name such as [Create chat completion](https://platform.openai.com/docs/api-reference/chat/create) could be represented as `ChatCompletions gpt-4` to include the API and the LLM.

 ## Configuration